peterMingzhuoZhang/NFGE/README.md

 # NFGE
 > Nicolas Four Game Engine

-> This my own C++ game engine that developed using Direct3D 11.
+> This is my own C++ game engine that developed using Direct3D 11.

+> I build this engine for exploring and understanging what happens under the hood when making games.

 ---